A Comprehensive Wellness Aid for New Parents

 Who Is This Feature For?

-I had a short amount of time to build PLUS ONE, so I limited my user interview pool to eight people.
-Circumstantially, I'm part of a community of new parents, so finding people to interview was fairly easy and I learned a lot.
-The average age of the interviewee was 35 years old and most new moms (7 out of 8) had a career that they planned on returning to.
-Everyone I talked to felt overwhelmed by the amount of data that they were expected to keep track of, both before and after the birth of their children.
+I only had a month to research, design, and iterate PLUS ONE, so I limited my user interview pool to eight people.
+I focused on new and expectant mothers.
+Circumstantially, I'm part of a community of new parents, so finding people to talk to was fairly easy and I learned a lot.
+The average age of the interviewee was 35 years old and most of the new moms (7 out of 8) had a career that they planned on returning to.
+Everyone I talked to felt overwhelmed by the amount of data that they were expected to keep track of, both before and after giving birth.
 Staying on top of doctors appointments was another shared concern, and everyone wanted a better way to communicate with their care providers and with other new parents.

 I combined the most relevant attributes of the people I interviewed to create the user persona shown here.